 Sandra Renew has published internationally and nationally in journals including Eureka Street, Right Now, Burley, Hecate (University of Queensland), Axon: Creative Explorations (University of Canberra), Meniscus (University of Canberra), Australian Poetry Journal, Backstory, and Other Terrain (Swinburne University).

-Sandra was the winner of the 2020 ACT Writing and Publishing Award for Poetry for her collection, Acting Like a Girl (also shortlisted for the 2020 ACT Book of the Year).
+She was also the winner of the 2020 ACT Writing and Publishing Award for Poetry for her collection, Acting Like a Girl (also shortlisted for the 2020 ACT Book of the Year).
 Published in 2019 by Recent Work Press, Acting Like a Girl reflects on gender, sexuality and coming out in the Far North Queensland of the 70s and 80s.

 - The Ruby Red’s Affair (Ginninnderra Press, 2022)